 1. Shriveled and husk-like cacti

-Cacti do not grow fast and can take several years to noticeably change in size.
+Cacti do not grow fast and can take several years to change in size noticeably.
 So, while slow growth is not necessarily something to be concerned about, there are other physical changes you will want to pay close attention to.

 The skin of most cacti should appear plumped and firm.
 If your cactus begins to wither and looks increasingly like a husk, it is either dying or already dead.

-Cacti shrink when they don’t receive enough water, which is what gives them their shriveled look.
-A shriveled cactus is really just trying to save itself by reducing its size, so that it does not need as much water to survive.
+Cacti shrink when they don’t receive enough water, giving them their shriveled look.
+A shriveled cactus is really just trying to save itself by reducing its size so that it does not need as much water to survive.

 If it absorbs the water and begins to perk up again over the course of the next two weeks, you’re in the clear.
-If your cactus remains brown and withered despite the fact that you have watered it, then your cactus is dead.
+If your cactus remains brown and withered even though you have watered it, then your cactus is dead.

 2. Cacti that are shaky in their soil